Service (ANS) - PO Box 2126, Garden Grove, CA

 During this war a hundred thousand Indian ethnic minority recruits were killed or wounded.
 My grandfather was severely wounded, became partially handicapped and was retired from British Royal Army around 1916.
 It was commonly said in our family that when King George V visited New Delhi in 1911 my grandfather gave salute to him in military parade at the Red Fort.

-My both paternal grandmother and grandfather came from Hindu families in the business community in western U.P.
-From my grandmother's maternal side, Anglican missionaries who lived in Park Bara in Moradabad District (U.P.) in the early twentieth century converted the whole family to Christ.
-My grandfather, Late Chaudhry Nanhe Mall Singh thought he was the only child of his parents and believes he was born in around 1872 in his family home in Sahaswan Teshil of Budaun District (U.P.).
-But since he came from a Hindu joint family there were several cousin brothers living together.
-When they had grown up my grandfather and one of his cousin's brother, Late Chaudhry Badan Singh Budaun (who was lately elected from Budaun as the first member of Parliament in 1952 on Congress Political Party ticket in the first Indian Parliament under Late Pt.
-Jawahar Lal Nehru, the first Prime Minister of India, were sent to boarding school at Parker Boy's School in Moradabad (U.P.)and passed their Matriculation examination in around 1890.
+My both paternal grandmother and grandfather came from non Christian families of the business community in western U.P.
+From my grandmother's maternal side accepted Jesus as their personal Savior by Anglican missionaries who lived in Park Bara in Moradabad District (U.P.) in the early twentieth century.
+My grandfather, Late Chaudhry Nanhe Mall Singh who was born in around 1872 in his family home in Budaun District (U.P.).
+But since he came from a non Christian family there were several cousin brothers living together.
+When they had grown up my grandfather and one of his cousin brother were sent to boarding school at Parker Boy's School in Moradabad (U.P.)and passed their Matriculation examination in around 1890.

-In those days a very few elite class of Indian society sent their children to the reputed Parker Boy's School run by Christian missionaries.
-During his school time my grandfather came to know about Christianity and accepted the Lord Jesus Christ as his personal Savior and became clandestine converted Christian believer.
-However he did not want to hurt his Hindu parents by telling them that he had changed his religion, so he kept his conversion secret until they died.
+In those days a very few elite class of Indian society sent their children to the reputed Parker Boy's School run by foreign Christian missionaries.
+During his school time my grandfather came to know about Christianity and accepted the Lord Jesus Christ as his personal Savior and became clandestine Christian believer.
+However he did not want to hurt his non Christian parents, so he kept his Christian faith secret until they died.
 My grandfather was married when he was only nine years old and his bride seven years old.
 But she never joined the family as she died of smallpox before reaching her adulthood.

 After completing his matriculation examination in around 1890 my grandfather was married again.
 This time his marriage again ended with sad note as his wife died in her first childbirth.
 The little baby boy survived but later died due to virulent flue epidemic in India that occurred during the World War I when my grandfather was on war front abroad with British Royal Army.

 By now his parents had also died and my grandfather was left alone.
-So, he thought it was the right time to declare his Christian faith publicly and went to British Methodist Christian missionaries in Budaun and was baptized by them.
+So, he went to British Methodist Christian missionaries in Budaun and was baptized by them.
 Then he looked for a Christian wife and got married to my grand mother Lizzie around 1906 at the age of 34 and my grandmother was only 14 years old.
 My eldest paternal Aunt Miss Helen was born in 1908.

 My father Late Mr. Johnson Nanhe Mall was born in 1916 and passed his matriculation in 1934 from the same Parker's Boy High School in Moradabad (U.P.) from where my grandfather and his cousin passed their matriculation in the previous century.
 My father became a stenographer to Dr. Brown, an American missionary, and founder of Christian Medical College and Hospital, Ludhiana, in 1940.
 He rose to the rank of Secretary to the Registrar in this mission hospital and after serving 29 years in this mission hospital; he died on 19th October 1969.